binaryedge/api-publicdoc/modules/service-simple.md

 The Service Simple grabber tries to extract product specific information from service running on a remote address.
 This module is much faster than "service", since it returns less information.
 If you want more details, including header information for example, please use the [service module](https://github.com/binaryedge/api-publicdoc/blob/master/modules/service.md "service")

-This module provides the following data:
+This module provides the following data (if available):

   * **name**: Type of service that is running
   * **product**: Product designation (and Vendor)